Sweden country profile

 Sweden's position as one of the world's most highly developed post-industrial societies looks fundamentally secure.

 Unemployment is low and the economy strong.
-Public-private partnership is at the core of "the Swedish model", which was developed by the Social Democrats, who governed for most of the last 70 years until 2006.
+Public-private partnership is at the core of "the Swedish model", which was developed by the Social Democrats, who governed for most of the 70 years up to 2006.

 This mixed economy traditionally featured centralised wage negotiations and a heavily tax-subsidised social security network.
 The Swedes still enjoy an advanced welfare system, and their standard of living and life expectancy are almost second to none.